Celtics–Heat rivalry: Tatum–Butler: 2020s era

 The NBA introduced a "Rivals Week" in the 2022–23 season; the Heat and Celtics faced off against each other during the week.
-The two teams once again met in the 2023 Eastern Conference Finals, with the Celtics entering the series as the 2-seed, and the Heat as the 8-seed.
+The two teams once again met in the 2023 Eastern Conference Finals, with the Celtics entering the series as the #2-seed and the Heat as the #8-seed.
 Prior to the series, ESPN Analytics gave the Heat a 3% chance of making the Finals.
-Despite this, the Heat would take a 3–0 series lead.
+Despite this, Miami took a 3–0 series lead.
 The Celtics would respond by winning the next three games, punctuated with a go-ahead shot with 0.2 seconds left on the clock by Derrick White during Game 6 in Miami.
-In doing so, the Celtics became the fourth team in NBA history to force a game 7 after going down 0–3, and the only one to force a game 7 at home.
-Tatum injured his ankle on the first possession of game 7, though remained in the game.
-Miami won the deciding game in Boston, resulting in the Heat becoming the second eighth-seeded team in NBA history to reach the Finals and avoiding the distinction of becoming the first team to squander a 3–0 playoff series lead.
+In doing so, the Celtics became the fourth team in NBA history to force a Game 7 after going down 0–3, and the only one to force a Game 7 at home.
+Tatum injured his ankle on the first possession of Game 7, though remained in the game.
+Miami won the deciding game in Boston, resulting in the Heat becoming the second #8-seed in NBA history to reach the Finals and avoiding the distinction of becoming the first team to squander a 3–0 playoff series lead.
 Butler won the Larry Bird Trophy as the Eastern Conference finals MVP, succeeding Tatum.

-In the 2023–24 NBA season, the Celtics were dominant, winning a league-leading 64 games in the regular season and clinching the East's 1-seed.
-Conversely, the Heat narrowly made the playoffs, clinching the 8-seed through the play-in tournament.
+In the 2023–24 NBA season, the Celtics were dominant, winning a league-leading 64 games in the regular season and clinching the #1-seed in the East.
+Conversely, the Heat narrowly made the playoffs, clinching the #8-seed through the play-in tournament.
 The two teams met in the first round of the playoffs, though the Heat were without Butler for the series due to a knee injury he sustained in the play-in.
-The series was tied after 2 games, with the Heat setting a franchise playoff record for three-pointers made in game 2, though the Celtics were able to dispatch the Heat in 5 games en route to a 2024 NBA Finals victory.
+The series was tied after two games, with the Heat setting a franchise playoff record for three-pointers made in Game 2, though the Celtics were able to dispatch the Heat in five games en route to a 2024 NBA Finals victory.